 My courses provide the training to ensure that your staff have these skills.

 Talk for Learning is a pedagogy that improves the quality of teaching and learning by increasing pupils' talk.

 Pupils learn to listen to each other, beginning in pairs.
 They are taught how to improve the quality and quantity of their talk to their partner.
 Lessons are highly structured to take children on a learning journey.
 During that journey they talk, they listen, they read aloud, they repeat back and periodically record their outcomes.

 Talk for learning provides a scaffold for less able children, engagement for all children and challenge for the most able.

-There is the opportunity for schools to access coaching and talk for learning training in two ways.
+There is the opportunity for schools to access coaching and talk for learning training.

-Gill has sixteen years experience in supporting schools and more than twenty five years experience in training teachers.
+Gill has twenty years experience in supporting school improvement and thirty years experience in training teachers.
 She was previously a teacher, headteacher, Local Authority advisor, Ofsted inspector, University lecturer and is an author of several books for teachers.
 Gill has now trained a number of heads and teachers to support her in delivering her unique courses in her interactive style.
 The rest of the consultancy team comprises of serving Headteachers, Deputy Headteachers, Assistant Headteachers and members of the Senior Leadership Team from a diverse range of successful settings with substantiated records of school improvement.
 In all the schools talk for learning and coaching is an embedded part of their daily practice.
 This team will allow us to offer training and support to a greater number of schools.

-Gill will continue to design and deliver courses with her team.
+Gill will continue to design and deliver courses with the support of her team.
 In addition, she is now offering accreditation to those schools who work towards Being a Coaching School and Being a Talk for Learning School.